One of the cutest and most popular rabbits

 Mini Lops live longer than some other domestic rabbits.
 Typically, Mini Lops live around 7 years but often reach between 4 and 10 years old.
 Depending on their health, some may live even longer, although ailments and diseases become more prevalent with age.
 They commonly suffer from health issues that affect other rabbits such as digestive issues, respiratory diseases, uterine cancer, balance issues, and malocclusion.

 The first Mini Lops were created by breeding German Big Lops with small Chinchilla rabbits.
-Since their discovery in Germany just 50 years ago, Mini Lops have exploded in popularity.
+Since their discovery in Germany just 50 years ago, this breed has exploded in popularity.
 They quickly spread to the UK and then the US, and you can now find them throughout the world.
 Today, they rank among the world’s most sought-after domestic rabbit breeds.
 Few breeds garner as much attention as Mini Lops, and it’s easy to see why, given their cute and cuddly appearance.
-Although no reliable data on Mini Lop numbers exists, it’s safe to say that there are likely tens of thousands of Mini Lops in the US alone.
+Although no reliable data on their numbers exist, it’s safe to say that there are likely tens of thousands of this favorite breed in the US alone.

 Mini Lop FAQs (Frequently Asked Questions)